semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 	    content: SGVsbG8gU2VtYXBob3JlIDIuMAo=

-The data in the `content` field is the output of the `base64 file.txt` command because the file is stored using Base64 representation.
+The data in the `content` field is the output of the `base64 file.txt` command because the contents of the file are in Base64 representation.

 ## See also